 Osteoporosis in women: which constat in 2021?

-A study conducted in 2015 estimates that a total of 16 million women and four million men above the age of 50 in six European countries alone have osteoporosis, each living with the risk of suffering from fragility fractures.
+A study conducted in 2015 ((International Osteoporosis Foundation) estimates that a total of 16 million women and four million men above the age of 50 in six European countries alone have osteoporosis, each living with the risk of suffering from fragility fractures.
 The rise of osteoporosis and the resulting fractures cause a decrease in quality of life and heighten the disability-adjusted life span of patients.

 Women specifically suffer more due to a treatment gap, causing 60% to 85% of women to not receive treatment following osteoporotic fractures.